wormhole-foundation/wormhole-icco/WHITEPAPER.md

 uint8 tokensLen;

 // repeated for tokensLen times, Struct 'Token'
-  // Address of the token.
-Left-zero-padded if shorter than 32 bytes bytes32 tokenAddress;
+  // address of the token, left-zero-padded if shorter than 32 bytes bytes32 tokenAddress;
-  // Chain ID of the token
+  // chain ID of the token
   uint16 tokenChain;
   // conversion rate for the token uint256 conversionRate;

 // sale token ATA for Solana
-bytes32 solanaTokenAccount
+bytes32 solanaTokenAccount;
 // recipient of proceeds
 bytes32 recipient;
 // refund recipient in case the sale is aborted